-Lube Up Lubricate paws to prevent skin cracks caused by cold, dry air.
-A thin coating of products as Bag Balm, Musher’s Secret or petroleum jelly will also do.
+Not only does lubricating paws prevent skin cracks caused by cold, dry air after walks but it can form a layer of protection from ice, rocks, and rough terrain.
+A thin coating of products such as Bag Balm, Musher’s Secret or even just petroleum jelly will help your pup.

 Sign up and get the answers to your questions.

 After coming back from a wintery walk, wash your pup’s paws.
 Salt, antifreeze and other chemicals are seen all too often on winter streets.
 Antifreeze is toxic to dogs and can cause kidney failure with as little as a teaspoon ingested.